Gather. Grow. Go.

 Peace is a large church of small groups:

-large enough to serve you, small enough to need you.
+We are large enough to serve you, but small enough to need you.

 Christian education has been foundational in our church and school since 1938…

-September 5th, 1938 – With the four existing LCMS congregations in Saginaw all being located about two miles from each other, members of Holy Cross, Bethlehem, Trinity, and Redeemer met in order to plan a location for a new church plant on the West side of the area.
+September 5th, 1938 – With the four existing LCMS congregations in Saginaw all being located about two miles from each other, members of Holy Cross, Bethlehem, Trinity, and Redeemer met in order to plan a location for a new church plant on the West side of the area, seeing a need to bring the Gospel to rural families in what would later become Saginaw Township.

 October 1st, 1938 – With the help of the Michigan District (LCMS) Church Extension Board, 9.8 acres of farmland on Mackinaw Street were purchased for $6,000.
 This land was subdivided and sold, holding back eight lots for the church.